gz-d/sentiment-analysis/README.md

 2. sentiment analysis2

 For this stage, I implemented deep learning techniques.
 Specifically, I applied Forward Neural Networks, RNN and GRU to train both binary (positive and negative) and ternary (positive, negative, and neutral) classifiers on customers' sentiment.
 For word vectorization, I tried both TF-IDF and word2vec.

+The testing results on the multiple models are as follows:

+Perceptron with TF-IDF features:
+Accuracy: 84.8%
+Precision: 87.0%
+Recall: 81.8%
+F1-score: 84.3%

+SVM with TF-IDF features:
+Accuracy: 89.2%
+Precision: 89.0%
+Recall: 89.4%
+F1-score: 89.2%